To understand GUI Testing lets first understand!!!

 TC 19 – Verify that after updating any field a proper confirmation message must be displayed.

 TC 20 - Verify that only 1 radio button must be selected and more than single checkboxes may be selected.

-The most common problem comes while doing Regression Testing is that the application GUI changes frequently.
+In Software Engineering, the most common problem while doing Regression Testing is that the application GUI changes frequently.
 It is very difficult to test and identify whether it is an issue or enhancement.
 The problem manifests when you don't have any documents regarding GUI changes.